 At the end of the century, the large diversity of GSAT response to SLCFs among the scenarios robustly covers the possible futures, as the scenarios are internally consistent and span a range from very high to very low emissions.
-In the scenarios without climate change mitigation (SSP3-7.0, SSP5-8.5,) the likely range of the estimated warming due to SLCFs in 2100 relative to 2019 is 0.4°C–0.9°C {6.7.3, 6.7.4}.
+In the scenarios without climate change mitigation (SSP3-7.0 and SSP5-8.5) the likely range of the estimated warming due to SLCFs in 2100 relative to 2019 is 0.4°C–0.9°C {6.7.3, 6.7.4}.
 In SSP3-7.0 there is a near-linear warming due to SLCFs of 0.08°C per decade, while for SSP5-8.5 there is a more rapid warming in the first half of the century.
 For the scenarios considering the most stringent climate and air pollution mitigations (SSP1-1.9 and SSP1-2.6), the reduced warming from reductions in methane, ozone and HFCs partly balances the warming from reduced aerosols, and the overall SLCF effect is a likely increase in GSAT of 0.0°C–0.3°C in 2100, relative to 2019.
 The SSP2-4.5 scenario (with moderate climate and air pollution mitigations) results in a likely warming in 2100 due to the SLCFs of 0.2°C–0.5°C, with the largest warming from reductions in aerosols. {6.7.3}

-Potential Effects of SLCF Mitigation
+Potential Effects of Short-lived Climate Forcer (SLCF) Mitigation

 Over time scales of 10 to 20 years, the global temperature response to a year’s worth of current emissions of SLCFs is at least as large as that due to a year’s worth of CO2 emissions (high confidence).
 Sectors producing the largest SLCF-induced warming are those dominated by CH4 emissions: fossil fuel production and distribution, agriculture and waste management (high confidence).
 On these time scales, SLCFs with cooling effects can significantly mask the CO2 warming in the case of fossil fuel combustion for energy and land transportation, or completely offset the CO2 warming and lead to an overall net cooling in the case of industry and maritime shipping (prior to the implementation of the revised fuel-sulphur limit policy for shipping in 2020) (medium confidence).
-Ten years after a one-year pulse of present-day aviation emissions, SLCFs induce strong, but short-lived warming contributions to the GSAT response (medium confidence), while CO2 both gives a warming effect in the near term and dominates the long-term warming impact (high-confidence). {6.6.1, 6.6.2}
+Ten years after a one-year pulse of present-day aviation emissions, SLCFs induce strong but short-lived warming contributions to the GSAT response (medium confidence), while CO2 both gives a warming effect in the near term and dominates the long-term warming impact (high-confidence). {6.6.1, 6.6.2}